 7,858people benefited from other NRC activities

-NRC has provided first line humanitarian response since 2021 with multisector activities in shelter, education, food security, and information, counselling and legal assistance.
+NRC has provided first-line humanitarian response since 2021 with multi-sector activities in shelter, education, food security, and information, counselling and legal assistance (ICLA).
+We are currently leading the Rapid Response Mechanism consortium.
 Our focus is on supporting people in hard-to-reach areas, working in partnership with authorities and local actors.
 We are piloting cash-based interventions with displaced populations living in host communities.

 Information, counselling and legal assistance (ICLA)